ubco-W2022T1-cosc301/project-group22/final_report_group22.md

 ## Question 1
 ### What is the general trend for each platform? ###
 To answer this question, we need to consider the global sales of each platform by year of release, and looking at the latest release year of each platform to analyze the general trend for each platform.
-The full analysis notebook of this research question and the code can be found here.
+The full analysis notebook of this research question and the code can be found [here](https://github.com/ubco-W2022T1-cosc301/project-group22/blob/main/notebooks/analysis1.ipynb)

 ## Question 2
 ### Which platform libraries have the highest balance of average user scores and global sales? ###